 On the hillside overlooking the city, the Son Vida estate is the location of dream homes – offering luxury, privacy and awe-inspiring views.
 Three superb golf courses and two five-star hotels make it one of the most exclusive areas on Mallorca.

 Living in a palace in the old town or a sea view apartment on Paseo Maritio or a villa in Son Vida?
-There are many options to owning a property in Palma de Mallorca. […] Living in Palma de Mallorca
+Palma de Mallorca has many options. […] Living in Palma de Mallorca